Foreign Language Requirements and Placement Information

 For students beginning a new language, they should register for FL* 101.
 For students who want to continue studying a language they have previously studied they should take a placement exam in order to determine the correct course in which to enroll.
 Typically, a placement test is taken one time only and is used to determine course placement.
 Once students begin the language sequence they continue to follow the sequence until they have met their degree requirements.

-Previous Study of French, German, Latin or Spanish.
+Previous Study of Chinese, French, German, Italian, Latin or Spanish.